Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 After this, the USB mode is disabled.

-The name of the pico when programed is **panduza.io dio-modbus**, his vendor id is **16c0"" and id product **05e1**
+The name of the pico when programmed is **panduza.io dio-modbus**, his vendor id is **16c0 and id product **05e1**

-You can use lsusb command to check if a usb device with the vendor and product is available.
+You can use lsusb command to check if a USB device with the vendor and product is available.

 ![](_media/panduza_io.png)

-A serial port sould be opened in the /dev directory of your linux envirronment.
+A serial port should be opened in the /dev directory of your Linux environment.
 The serial port name should be **ttyACM0** or **ttyACM1**.

-If you want to make sure that the ports exists, you can list all the serial ports of the /dev directory.
+If you want to make sure that the ports exist, you can list all the serial ports of the /dev directory.

 ```bash